 You can check to see if your posting is well-optimized by running a trial search with the keywords to confirm that your job pops up and is noticeable.
-Some job postings will use ‘hip’ terminology or slang to appeal to younger contractors, but those words are unlikely to be part of their search, so keep the heading straightforward.
+Some job posting use ‘hip’ terminology or slang to appeal to younger contractors, but those words are unlikely to be part of their search, so keep the heading straightforward.

-3. Acknowledge Everyone Who Applies
+3. Acknowledge Everyone Who Submits an Application

-It is a good practice to reply to every applicant, although this is an easy step to overlook.
+It is a good practice to reply to every applicant, although this an easy step to overlook.
 If you post regular jobs on one platform, contractors will remember if you took the time to thank them for their application.
 As a recruiter it makes you look both professional and considerate, an important combination when communicating through virtual mediums.